PGY1 Pharmacy Residency Program

 The Stormont Vail Clinical Pharmacy team provides comprehensive pharmaceutical care to patients through optimizing medication therapy and promoting health, wellness and disease state prevention.

-The Stormont Vail Clinical Pharmacy team upholds the American College of Clinical Pharmacy philosophy of pharmaceutical care: blending caring orientation with specialized therapeutic knowledge, experience and judgement for the purpose of ensuring optimal patient outcomes.
+The Stormont Vail Clinical Pharmacy team upholds the American College of Clinical Pharmacy philosophy of pharmaceutical care: blending a caring orientation with specialized therapeutic knowledge, experience, and judgement to ensure optimal patient outcomes.
 Our team also contributes to the generation of new knowledge that advances health and quality of life.

 About the Program